2025–26 San Diego State Aztecs men's basketball team

-The 2025-26 San Diego State Aztecs men's basketball team represents San Diego State University during the 2025-26 NCAA Division I men's basketball season.
-The Aztecs, led by nighth-year head coach Brian Dutcher, play their home games at Viejas Arena in San Diego, California as a member in the Mountain West Conference.
+The 2025–26 San Diego State Aztecs men's basketball team represented San Diego State University during the 2025–26 NCAA Division I men's basketball season.
+The Aztecs, led by ninth-year head coach Brian Dutcher, played their home games at Viejas Arena in San Diego, California as a member in the Mountain West Conference.

+Following the team's loss in the Mountain West tournament championship game, the team announced that they declined a bid to participate in the NIT.

+This season will mark San Diego State's last season as members of the Mountain West Conference, as they will be joining the newly reformed Pac-12 Conference, effective July 1, 2026.

 Previous season

 The Aztecs finished the 2024-25 season 21–10, 14–7 in Mountain West play to finish in a tie for fourth place.
 As the 4th seed in the Mountain West Tournament they would lose to 5th seed Boise State in the Quarterfinals.
 With an invitation to the NCAA tournament they would be an 11th seed but would lose to 11th seed North Carolina in the First Four Play-in.